Prequelle: Music and themes

 Prequelle has been described as hard rock, arena rock, heavy metal, doom metal, progressive rock, and pop rock.
-The album includes 1970s and 80s influences such as, Blue Öyster Cult, Boston, ABBA, and hair metal.
+It includes 1970s and 80s influences such as Blue Öyster Cult, Boston, ABBA, and hair metal.
 Forge had the theme for Prequelle planned out for years, dating to even before Meliora.
 He described the theme as "survival through a tumultuous time of your existence basically being threatened" and the concept of "death and doom".
-He wanted to make a record about the Plague and the Black Death, which led to about half the population of Europe dying.
-But he said it also led to "mortality issues" such as memento mori and "seize the day" because the other half survived.
+He wanted to make a record about the Plague and the Black Death, which led to one-third of the population of Europe dying.
+But he said it also led to "mortality issues" such as memento mori and "seize the day" because the rest of the population survived.

 Forge also said that it is themed around "medieval times, but it's definitely clinging onto a lot of very current things."
 He remarked that in recent years many rock elders have died, such as Ronnie James Dio, David Bowie, Prince and especially Lemmy, which affected him much more that he thought they would; "It's made me want to be a little bit more attentive when it comes to trying to make sure that you're making the best of the opportunities that you have with your seniors.
 That is something that has affected me and this record a lot."

 The opening track "Ashes" features Minou Forge, Tobias’ daughter, singing "Ring a Ring o' Roses", a nursery rhyme said to have originated during the Plague.

 "Rats" is about something "spreading as wildfire and completely destroying things quicker than you know," like the Black Death.

 In another plague reference, "Dance Macabre" aims to capture a "joyous nocturnal sort of life in a disco song", such as people excessively partying because they know they are going to die.

 Forge wrote the string intro of "Pro Memoria" a few years earlier than this album.
 He and Meliora producer Klas Åhlund played with the idea of having a "sort of Brian May guitar symphony" with it on that album, but did not have the time.
 Feeling it would make a good start for a new song, Forge transcribed the notes from his demo, which was done with strings on a keyboard, and sent it to a conductor who recorded it in finality.

 The closing track "Life Eternal" asks if you were given the choice to live forever, "Would you want to do that?"
 Forge wanted to explore the use of the piano on Prequelle, citing "Life Eternal" he said "I wanted it be very ambitious, almost classical, and the piano gives that song air and clarity..."